Gumayushuo/VibeCal/README.md

-# Apple Calendar Desktop
+# VibeCal

-Apple Calendar Desktop is a Windows 11 desktop wrapper for Apple Calendar built with Tauri 2 and WebView2.
+VibeCal is an unofficial Windows 11 desktop wrapper compatible with Apple Calendar, built with Tauri 2 and WebView2.

-This project keeps the Apple Calendar web experience intact and adds desktop-focused behavior such as tray support, single-instance launching, auto start, window state restore, and an optional desktop layer mode.
+It keeps the Apple Calendar web experience intact and adds desktop-focused behavior such as tray support, single-instance launching, auto start, window state restore, and an optional desktop layer mode.

+## Disclaimer

+- This project is unofficial and is not affiliated with, sponsored by, or endorsed by Apple Inc.
+- Apple and iCloud are trademarks of Apple Inc.
+- This project only provides a desktop wrapper around the public Apple Calendar web experience.

 ## Features